-The greatest benefit of this procedure is the relative lack of hysteroscopic myomectomy complications.
-Large fibroids can be shaved down and eliminated safely.
-The use of the resectoscope reduces the chance of bleeding after the procedure, which is significant in many women suffering from fibroids because of the heavy menstrual bleeding and resulting anemia.
-No incisions ensure reduced scarring and post-operative discomfort.
-This minimally invasive procedure provides symptom relief with fewer side effects.
+The greatest benefit of this procedure is the relative lack of complications.
+The use of the resectoscope reduces the chance of bleeding after the procedure, because the procedure doesn’t involve incisions, there is reduced scarring and post-operative discomfort.

 The true benefits come from the relief of your symptoms.
 Reduction in excessive menstrual bleeding, pelvic pressure and pain all improve your quality of life.
 Being able to keep your uterus and possibly solve fertility issues is an additional benefit for many women.
-Since fibroids within the uterine cavity can change the shape of the cavity, removal of the fibroids can raise the potential for post-hysteroscopic myomectomy pregnancy by up to 70 percent in some cases.
+Some studies show that hysteroscopic myomectomy can increase the woman’s chances of getting pregnant by up to 70 percent.

 Hysteroscopic Myomectomy Aftercare

-Immediately after surgery, you can expect to go home.
-In more extensive cases, however, an overnight stay in the hospital is sometimes required.
-You’ll be given a prescription for pain medicine and instructions for dietary and activity restrictions you’ll need to follow.
+Most patients are able to go home after a few hours of rest at their doctor’s office.
+In some rare cases, however, an overnight stay in the hospital may be required.
+You will be given a prescription for pain medicine and instructions for activity restrictions.
 You may see some small amount of vaginal bleeding or staining for a few days and maybe up to six weeks after the procedure.
 You can resume your normal work and exercise schedule within a couple of days.

 While your potential for fertility is increased by a vaginal myomectomy, it’s recommended that you wait three months after the procedure before attempting a post-hysteroscopic myomectomy pregnancy.
-This gives your body, especially your uterus, time to heal fully, providing the best opportunity for a viable pregnancy outcome.
+This gives your body, especially your uterus, time to heal fully, providing the best opportunity for a viable pregnancy.

-If you’re past childbearing age or don’t want to have any or more children, a myomectomy can be accompanied by an endometrial ablation to stop or decrease menstrual bleeding.
+If you are past childbearing age or don’t want to have any or more children, a myomectomy can be accompanied by an endometrial ablation to stop or decrease menstrual bleeding.
 This involves using heat, cold or mechanical means to destroy the endometrium, the uterine lining.
-The lining’s destruction ensures there is no place for fetal tissue to attach and become viable.

 With a low complication rate, no uterus or abdominal incisions, and minimal blood loss and scar tissue complications, this process has many benefits over more invasive techniques.
 Your Forest Hills, Queens gynecologist can determine if this procedure is right for you.